SkylerWolf127/table-top-engine/README.md

 ## A graphical application built on top of Java to manage character sheets!

 Brought to you by: THE C-Team
-*Bringing you "Functional" since 2024*
+*Bringing you "Functional" software since 2024*